stefanhayden/stefanhayden.github.io/_posts/2024-05-10-mastodon-federation-speed-test.md

 [Recently Stefan Bohacek ran a poll to find out how long a post takes to appear to his followers.](https://stefanbohacek.com/blog/data-on-sending-a-post-into-the-fediverse/) A great question!

-There is no one speed a post is curculated.
-When a post it made it enters a queue on sidekiq (below) to be sent out to other servers.
-Those servers recive that message and it goes in a queue to be processed.
-At peak times these queues can grow thousands of enteries depending on how it is pervisioned.
+There is no one speed a post is circulated.
+When a post is made it enters a queue on sidekiq (below) to be sent out to other servers.
+Those servers receive that message and it goes in a queue to be processed.
+At peak times these queues can grow thousands of entries depending on how it is provisioned.

-My server, [GardenState.social](https://gardenstate.social), is hosted on [cloudplane at the meduim level](https://cloudplane.org/docs/applications/mastodon).
+My server, [GardenState.social](https://gardenstate.social), is hosted on [cloudplane at the medium level](https://cloudplane.org/docs/applications/mastodon).
 It has 2 cpus and 8 sidekiq queues.

 ![image](https://github.com/stefanhayden/stefanhayden.github.io/assets/87616/44f5518a-38a8-47a2-a0ee-724a78818bd9)